-Key audit matter description The group holds investment properties at fair value totalling £131,930,965 as at 31 December 2021 (2020: £164,392,264).
-This balance is material to the group as it accounts for 83% (2020: 87%) of total assets.
-The investment property valuations are complex and involve a significant level of judgement and are classified as level 3 in the fair value hierarchy.
-The main judgement is that these are specialist properties rented to local authorities and housing associations and there are a limited number of comparable transactions to determine an appropriate yield and discount rate to apply.
+Key audit matter description

+The group holds investment properties at fair value totalling £80,664,926 as at 31 December 2023 (2022: £91,408,402).
+This balance is material to the group as it accounts for 80% (2022: 76%) of total assets.

+The investment property valuation is complex and involves a significant level of judgement and investment properties are classified as level 3 in the fair value hierarchy.
+The main judgement is that these are specialist properties rented to local authorities and housing associations and there are a limited number of comparable transactions to determine future rental income and an appropriate yield and discount rate to apply.
 Given the level of judgement involved in determining the valuation of underlying investment properties, we consider the matter to be subject to management bias.
-The group involves an independent external valuer to assist in determining the valuation of investment properties as at 31 December 2021. urther details are included within the note 3 on critical accounting estimates and udgements and notes 4 and 5 to the financial statements.
-How the scope of our In response to this risk: audit responded to the key audit matter We tested the relevant controls over investment property valuations.
-We involved our internal valuation specialists to assess the methodology applied and material assumptions made (including yield rate and discount rate) for a sample of properties.
-We tested the accuracy and completeness of data provided by management to the group's valuer.
-We assessed other available market information to identify any contradictory evidence to assumptions made.
-We assessed the competence, capabilities and objectivity of the group's valuer by assessing whether the valuers were RICS approved and whether there are any conditions or specific assumptions in the letter of engagement.
-We assessed the adequacy and completeness of disclosures presented in the financial statements.
-Key observations As a result of our work, we concluded that the valuation of the investment properties portfolios is reasonable.
+The group involves an independent external valuer to assist in determining the valuation of investment properties as at 31 December 2023.

+Further details are included within the note 3 on critical accounting estimates and judgements and notes 4 and 5 to the financial statements.

+How the scope of our audit responded to the key audit matter

+In response to this key audit matter:

+- We tested the relevant controls over investment property valuation. - We involved our valuation specialists to assess the methodology applied and material assumptions made (including future rental income ,yield rate and discount rate) for the properties.

+- We tested the accuracy and completeness of data provided by management to the group's valuer. - We assessed other available market information to identify any contradictory evidence to assumptions made. - We assessed the competence, capabilities and objectivity of the group's valuer by assessing whether the valuers were RICS approved and whether there are any conditions or specific assumptions in the letter of engagement. - We assessed the adequacy and completeness of disclosures presented in the financial statements.

+Key observations

+As a result of our work, we concluded that the valuation of the investment properties is reasonable.